CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

 To view switches and hosts with the most OSPF sessions:

-1. Open the large Network Services|All OSPF Sessions card.
+1. Open the large Network Services/All OSPF Sessions card.

 2. Select **Switches with Most Sessions** from the filter above the table.